13 electric vehicle myths, busted

 Jaguar and Mercedes-Benz both offer an eight-year, 160,000-kilometre warranty on their batteries, guaranteeing at least 80 per cent of the original capacity after that time.

-Are EVs cheaper to run than petrol cars?
+3. EVs are cheaper to run than petrol cars

 Electricity typically costs about 30 cents per kilowatt-hour, depending on what deal you’ve sourced and where you live (country areas can cost more).